 The Law for the Encouragement of Industry (Taxes), 1969, and the regulations promulgated thereunder, generally referred to as the Industry Encouragement Law, provides several tax benefits for "Industry Companies."
 We believe that we currently qualify as an Industrial Company within the meaning of the Industry Encouragement Law.
-The Industry Encouragement Law defines an "Industrial Company" as a company resident in Israel, of which 90% or more of its income in any tax year, other than income from defense loans, is derived from an "Industrial Enterprise" owned by it and located in Israel.
-An "Industrial Enterprise" is defined as an enterprise whose principal activity in a given tax year is industrial production.
-The following corporate tax benefits, among others, are available to Industrial Companies:

-Amortization over an eight-year period of the cost of purchased know-how and patents and rights to use a patent and know-how which are used for the development or advancement of the company;
+The Industry Encouragement Law defines an "Industrial Company" as a company resident in Israel, of which 90% or more of its income in a certain tax year, other than income from government loans, is derived from an "Industrial Enterprise" owned by it and located in Israel or in the "Area" in accordance with the definition under section 3A of the Ordinance.
+An "Industrial Enterprise" is defined as an enterprise whose principal activity in a given tax year is industrial production activity.

-- · Under limited conditions, an election to file consolidated tax returns with related Israeli Industrial Companies; and - Expenses related to a public offering are deductible in equal amounts over a three-year period.
+- Amortization of the cost of purchased know-how and patents and rights to use a patent and know-how which are used for the development or advancement of the Industrial Enterprise, over an eight-year period, commencing on the year in which such rights were first exercised; - · Under limited conditions, an election to file consolidated tax returns with related Israeli Industrial Companies; - under limited conditions, an Israeli Company which is not an Industrial Company may elect to file consolidated tax returns with its subsidiary that meets the definition of an Industrial Company; and - Expenses related to a public offering are deductible in equal amounts over a three-year period.